ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

         rule.add_target(targets_.LambdaFunction(fn))
 ```

-I decided to use the [official COVID-19 Data Lake](https://registry.opendata.aws/aws-covid19-lake/) and the folder `static-datasets` for the source bucket.
-CDK will take care of uploading the data folder to the source bucket using `BucketDeployment`.
+I decided to use the [Official COVID-19 Data Lake](https://registry.opendata.aws/aws-covid19-lake/) and the folder `static-datasets` for the source bucket.
+CDK will take care of uploading the data folder to the source bucket using `BucketDeployment.`

 ## Testing

-The project is available at this [GitHub repository](https://github.com/Falydoor/blog-lambda-awscli) in case you want to clone it.
-You can follow the instructions to deploy/destroy the stack:
+The project is available at this [GitHub Repository](https://github.com/Falydoor/blog-lambda-awscli) in case you want to clone it.
+You can follow the instructions to deploy / destroy the stack:

 ```bash
 # deploy the stack